 Prognosis and survival for oral cancer

-The following are prognostic factors for oral cancer.
+The following are prognostic and predictive factors for oral cancer.

 Stage

-The stage of oral cancer is an important prognostic factor.
-The lower the stage, the better the prognosis.
+The lower the stage of oral cancer, the better the prognosis.

 The margin is the area of healthy tissue around a tumour that is removed along with the tumour during surgery.
-If cancer cells are found in the margin, it is called a positive surgical margin.
-If cancer cells are not found in the margin, it is called a negative margin.
-Tumours with negative surgical margins have a better prognosis.
+If there are cancer cells in the margin, it is called a positive surgical margin.
+If there are no cancer cells in the margin, it is called a negative margin.
+Tumours with negative surgical margins have a better prognosis than tumours with a positive surgical margin.

 Expert review and references